 Racism can be a difficult topic to discuss with teens.
 It is popular to think that we are “color blind”.
 But the fact is that the playing field is not level and that minorities do not have the same advantages as the majority.
 This lesson plan on racism introduces the topic of institutional racism.

+The gospel for the 3rd Sunday of Lent Year A tells of the encounter between Jesus and the Samaritan woman at the well.
 There are several different aspects of the story of the woman at the well which are interesting to reflect upon.
 Here are some questions for different ways to look at this story.
 These can be used to help facilitate group discussion or for starters for journaling.

 We live in a world where we are constantly consuming.
 The teachings of the Catholic Church can explain our obsession with consumerism.
 This goes well with the story of the Samaritan woman at the well.